Vegan Nutrition Guide

 The most potent sources of iodine are sea vegetables.
 Just a small amount of kelp, dulse or kombu provides more than your daily requirement.
 Most other plant foods are not a reliable source of iodine however you will find some in cranberries, potatoes, navy beans and blackstrap molasses.
 I use kelp flakes in place of salt as a condiment for things like soups, salads and sandwiches and that allows me to easily get enough iodine.

-Women in particular should be aware of calcium and vitamin D intake as age-related hormonal changes can cause a decline in bone mass and women just have less bone mass than begin with.
-We can promote healthy bones though our diet and lifestyle but calcium and vitamin D intake is a particularly important part of that.
+Women, in particular, should be aware of calcium and vitamin D intake as age-related hormonal changes can cause a decline in bone mass and women just have less bone mass than begin with.
+We can promote healthy bones through our diet and lifestyle but calcium and vitamin D intake is a particularly important part of that.

 Calcium Fortified Foods